joereddington/Delores/index.md

   * Close open windows
   * (If Monday) Look at the automatic calendar and *Write down* a review of the previous week
 * Make sure you know what you 'big thing' for the week is.
-* Commit the todo.txt
 * If workday: open eqt.todo.txt else: open todo.txt
-* If list empty, review project boards and regenerate list
 * While there are items on the list
   * [Attack first item on list](listitem)
   * literal rest